 If you want to dabble with different hair colors without the commitment or damage that comes with chemical processing, hair paint wax could very well be your best friend.
 4B hair is pretty fragile–so this temporary option can be helpful.
 Even better, you can switch up your colors more often since hair paint wax washes right out.

-There are so many beautiful examples out there of one-sided buzz cuts, but let’s be real, the grow-out process can be a pain.
-If this is a look you’re into, you can get a similar look parting and brushing down a section of your hair.
+There are so many beautiful examples out there of one-sided buzz cuts, but let’s be real: The grow-out process can be a pain.
+If you're into this look on beauty, fashion, and lifestyle influencer and influencer coach Courtney Danielle, you can get a similar look parting and brushing down a section of your hair.
 Slip in a few statement hairpins (or neutral ones if that’s what you prefer) to hold the section down while the rest of your hair does its thing.

-A half-up-half-down hairstyle can be flattering on many faces, but it can be taken to a whole other level if you weave in some African-inspired elements.
-Instead of brushing the front of your hair back, make it come to life by adding two-strand twists, charms, beads and/or decorative puka shells.
+A half-up, half-down hairstyle is a great style option for most hair types and faces, but it can be taken to a whole other level if you weave in some African-inspired elements.
+Instead of brushing the front of your hair back, make it come to life by adding two-strand twists, charms, beads, and/or decorative puka shells.
 The juxtaposition looks beautiful against type 4 hair.

 Rainbow Rubber Band Updo